“What are pawpaws?”

 Pawpaws are actually very large berries, sometimes growing longer than 6 inches.
 They turn from green to yellow (or brown) when ripe.
 The fruit has a strong tropical flavor — similar to bananas, pineapples, or mangoes!

-The nutritional value of pawpaws makes them a perfect fruit for healthy, delicious smoothies!
+Pawpaw fruit is nutritious, making it perfect fruit for healthy, delicious smoothies!
 Smoothies are quick, easy, and fun to make, as you can see in my video below.
 You’ll need to separate the skin and the seeds from the custardy flesh.
 The skin is edible, but doesn’t taste good and the seeds should not be eaten.
 Have fun and mix them with all sorts of other fruit!

-Watch my video for the entire recipe, and start growing some pawpaws!
+Watch my video for the entire recipe:

 Pingback: Tweets that mention All About Pawpaws | Growing with Stark Bro's -- Topsy.com